-Friendica instead of Facebook, Pixelfed instead of Instagram, PeerTube instead of Youtube,… The Fediverse seems to have promising answers to many of the the ad-infested, siloed social platforms out there.
-Though the user counts of all those wonderful platforms are dwarfed compared to their commercial originals.
+Friendica instead of Facebook, Pixelfed instead of Instagram, PeerTube instead of Youtube,… The Fediverse seems to have a decent answer to many of the the commercial, siloed social platforms out there.
+Though the user counts of all of those wonderful platforms are dwarfed compared to their commercial originals.
 Here is one strong, if not the strongest, reason why their adoption is so slow:

 The vast majority of Fediverse platforms don’t have a mobile-first, user-first strategy.
-For many it seems more like server first, admin first.
-Only, that does not help when you need to gain weight and relevance first and foremost.
+For many it seems more like a server-first, admin-first strategy.

 Go ahead, see for yourself how fast and easy you can sign up and try out any of the above platforms – as a user, on your phone.

 A quick analysis of friendi.ca